Mortgages

 In Spain, property tax rates (Impuesto Sobre Bienes Inmuebles – IBI) are set by the local tax authorities.
 As such, they will vary depending on where you buy your property.
 You can expect a range from about 0.4% to 1.3% of the property value, according to land registry records.

 If you sell a property in Spain, you have to pay a property transfer tax, Impuesto Transmisiones Patrimoniales (ITP).
-You will also pay tax on the profit you made from the sale.
+You will also pay tax on the profit you make from the sale.
 Spain’s capital gains tax is as follows:

 AmountTax rate